Introduction

 section is that one cannot lower the overall grade of a

-note with defects simply because of
+note with defects simply because of the defects.

-price will reflect the lowered worth of a defective note,
+lowered worth of a defective note, but the description

-but the description must always include the
+must always include the specific defects.

 The Term